ArturoDent/comment-blocks/README.md

 &emsp;&emsp; Comment configurations are a global variable and stored.
 &emsp;&emsp; Added pascalCase, camelCase, titleCase, (screaming) kebabCase and (screaming) snakeCases.
 &emsp;&emsp; Remove line comments for all selected text.
-&emsp;&emsp; Added caseTransforms.md
+&emsp;&emsp; Added caseTransforms.md.

-0.4.0 Add `keepIndentation` option.
+0.5.0 Add `keepIndentation` option.
+&emsp;&emsp; 0.5.2 Address files that don't support `lineComment`, but it is used in a keybinding.